mneudert/vagrant-devcommands/README.md

 #### Chain Definitions with Specific Machines

-If required you can modify the machine a box is run on:
+If required you can modify the machine a command is run on:

 ```ruby
 command 'chainhost',